logan676/basketball/README.md

 # Basketball App

 Cross-platform basketball companion built with Expo and React Native.
-The app surfaces news, scores, team overviews, player details, and more through a bottom tab navigator.
+The app surfaces news, scores, team overviews, player details, and more through a bottom tab navigator with dedicated detail screens for articles, players, teams, and games.

 ## Tech Stack
 - React Native 0.81 (Expo managed workflow)